lycheeverse/lychee/README.md

           [default: 1d]

+      --cache-exclude-status <CACHE_EXCLUDE_STATUS>
+          A List status codes that will be ignored from the cache

+          The following accept range syntax is supported: [start]..[=]end|code.
+Some valid examples are:

+          - 429
+          - 500..=599
+          - 500..

+          Use "lychee --cache-exclude-status '429, 500..502' <inputs>..." to provide a comma- separated list of excluded status codes.
+This example will not cache results with a status code of 429, 500, 501 and 502.

+          [default: 100..=103,200..=299]

       --dump
           Don't perform any link checking.
 Instead, dump all the links extracted from inputs that would be checked